misterfifths/sounds-of-mcguinness/README.md

 ### McGuinness

 Greenpoint's own "McGuinness Expressway" (aka the "Pulaski Raceway", aka the "Brooklyn Boulevard of Death") connects the Pulaski Bridge to the BQE.
 It started life as humble Oakland Street, but was widened in 1954.
-I can't find anything concrete blaming the project on Robert Moses, but I'm going to assume he strongly approved.
+I can't find anything blaming the project on Robert Moses, but I'm going to assume he strongly approved.

 The road is [infamous for reckless driving](http://gothamist.com/2010/04/26/after_fatal_hit-and-run_mcguinness.php).
-In 2014, as part of a citywide program addressing traffic fatalities, the speed limit on the road was [reduced from 30 to 25 MPH](http://gothamist.com/2014/04/23/mcguinness_boulevard_gets_slow_zone.php).
+Indeed, in 2014, as part of a citywide program addressing traffic fatalities, the speed limit on the road was [reduced from 30 to 25 MPH](http://gothamist.com/2014/04/23/mcguinness_boulevard_gets_slow_zone.php).
 I didn't test the speed of vehicles, but it's probably safe to assume [the reduction made little difference](http://gothamist.com/2014/11/08/speed_limit_mcguinness.php).
 After all, it's a wide, 4-lane road that connects to two major highways.

 ### dB, dBFS, dB SPL, dBA, and you

 #### Meet the decibels

-Before turning to the legal limits on sound, let's talk about volume.
+Before turning to the legal limits on volume, let's talk about sound.
 Measuring loudness turns out to be complicated.
 You're probably thinking "it's just decibels – that doesn't sound so hard."
 Right and wrong.

-[Wikipedia says](https://en.wikipedia.org/wiki/Decibel) that a decibel (dB) is "a logarithmic unit used to express the ratio of two values", one of which is some "standard reference value".
+[Wikipedia says](https://en.wikipedia.org/wiki/Decibel) that a decibel (dB) is "a logarithmic unit used to express the ratio of two values", one of which is some "standard reference value."
 There's the rub.
 Decibels, with no other qualification, are kind of a nonsense unit.
 You must describe to what they are relative, or the value has no meaning.
 When people talk about decibels in sound, they're usually talking about one of dBFS, dB SPL, or a weighted value like dBA.

 dbFS is relative to "full scale" - the loudest sound the hardware supports before clipping (making a really horrible garbled noise). dBFS therefore varies with hardware.
-Somewhat strangly, the values are usually negative, with 0 representing the maximum volume and something like -3 meaning "three decibels below full scale."
-When using most audio software like, say, Audacity, this is the way volume is measured.
+Somewhat strangely, the values are usually negative, with 0 representing the maximum volume and something like -3 meaning "three decibels below full scale."
+Most audio software like, say, Audacity, use dBFS.

 dB SPL is a measure of "sound pressure level."
 [Quoth Wikipedia](https://en.wikipedia.org/wiki/Sound_pressure#Sound_pressure_level), it's relative to 20 μPa, the threshold of human hearing.
 The result is a sensible unit, where everyone (mostly) agrees on the reference.